Persistent homology of quantum entanglement: Discussion

 The von Neumann entropy is typically not experimentally accessible, whereas the R\'enyi entropy of order $\alpha=2$ is experimentally accessible in certain setups \cite{Brydges2019}.
 This would make it possible to compute the barcode of an experimental setup.

 Regarding persistent homology, we note that our homology groups are computed with $\mathbb{Z}_2$ (boolean) coefficients, the most common choice in topological data analysis.
 The choice of coefficients determines whether a simplex can occur multiple times in a chain or whether the direction of travel (represented by the sign of the coefficient) matters.
 The change in barcodes for entanglement structure when computing homology with different coefficients is also an interesting direction to explore.
+For examples of manifolds and the effect of homology with different coefficients, see Appendix~\ref{sec:non_orientable_torsion}.

 TDA is a powerful tool that can be applied to the questions of emergent structures in the topology of the Hilbert space describing the system.
 This connects directly to a deeper question: does spacetime emerge from entanglement?
 This is one of the questions that is part of the Simons Collaboration: \emph{It from Qubit} \cite{ITFROMQUBIT}.
-The study of the emergent geometry from entanglement is still a topic of active research \cite{Carroll2021aiq,NeyForthcoming-NEYFQE,Roy2020}.
+The study of the emergent geometry from entanglement is still a topic of active research \cite{Raamsdonk2010,Roy2020,Carroll2021aiq,NeyForthcoming-NEYFQE}.
 For example, Cao \emph{et al.} have proposed the use of mutual information and classical multidimensional scaling to form emergent geometry \cite{Cao2017}.